Why invest in a Downing VCT?

 Claiming 30% income tax relief on your VCT contribution is particularly useful if you’ve paid the annual maximum into your pension plan.

 You could use a tax-free annual dividend from a VCT to build an income stream that adds to your retirement income or meets other financial needs.
 This can be beneficial if your pension pot has reached, or is close to reaching, the maximum lifetime allowance limit.

 VCTs support smaller companies that may find it hard to get finance from traditional sources, such as banks.
 Backing these businesses can help create jobs and make a positive contribution to the development of the UK's economy.

-Both Downing ONE VCT and Downing FOUR VCT (from summer 2020) target a tax-free return of 4% p.a. based on the net asset value (NAV) of their respective portfolios - although this cannot be guaranteed.
+Downing ONE VCT targets a tax-free return of 4% p.a. based on the net asset value (NAV) of the portfolio - although this cannot be guaranteed.